Become an Environmental Manager

 We make public the qualifications and experience of all of our tutors - this way you are fully informed of their credentials.

-Note that each module in the Associate Diploma In Environmental Management is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 2 in Environmental Management is a short course in its own right, and may be studied separately.

 What You Will Do

 Visit, observe and undertake research into different environments

 Practice hands on skills that are important to identifying and analysing components of environments including animals, plants, soils, etc

 Network with industry professionals, suppliers, public and private enterprises and others who are involved in environmental and sustainability industries

 Undertake minor and more significant reseach, developing your professional and scientific research skills

 Develop skills that provide "real" work opportunities for environment professionals (which unfortunately are not always covered in other courses)